exasol/integration-test-docker-environment/README.md

 Usage: main.py spawn-test-environment [OPTIONS]

-  This command spawn a test environment with a docker-db container and a conected test-container.
-The test-container is reachable by the database for output redirects of udfs.
+  This command spawn a test environment with a docker-db container and a connected test-container.
+The test-container is reachable by the database for output redirects of UDFs.

 Options:
   --environment-name TEXT         Name of the docker environment.
 This name